 I also went to Boston with a couple college buddies in June.
 It was amazing.
 I hadn’t taken a trip like that in a very long time, and it was everything I hoped for.

 At the end of 2017, I asked “Am I a runner now?”
 In hindsight, that question was pretty naive.
 The answer is vey clearly no.

 Runners run a lot more than I do.
-But I am a hobbyist and I made progress on my hobby this year.
+But aside from gaming win money, I am a hobbyist and I made progress on my hobby this year.